charliecalvert/CloudNotes/Assignments/React/ReactProps.md

 ![React Props UI](https://s3.amazonaws.com/bucket01.elvenware.com/images/ReactPropsUi.png)

 At the top we see some data from our GitHub account.
 Yours will, of course, differ from what I see in my app.
 Next we see a call to one or more Micro Servers.
-Finally, we see the original data retrieved from our **/foo/api** route developed in a previous assignment.
+Finally, we see the original data retrieved from our **/test-routes/foo** route developed in Rest Basics.

 ## Define Terms

 There are a few terms we need to know here:

 - API: An Application Programming Interface provides means of communication between software components.
 It allows us to call functions or objects.
-It is the same as a Web Service, but without the network, and without SOAP and WSDL.
+An API may be defined in process, in the OS, across the web or even in a database.
+In short, the word API is very generic.
+Contrast with our Web API defined below.
 - Web Service: A means of communicating across a network, usually by calling functions or objects over the network.
 Since it is over the web, the protocol used is usually HTTP.
 Web Services usually use WSDL or SOAP to define their interface.
 It is an API defined with WSDL or SOAP and called across a network.
+Ultimately we are just calling an endpoint, but it usually looks like a regular function call rather than **fetch** request.
+(Underneath it might be using **fetch** or similar, but it doesn't look that way to us.)
-- Web API.
+- [Web API](https://en.wikipedia.org/wiki/Web_API).
 Same as an API, but with a network and without the WSDL and SOAP.
 Usually we just use HTTP to call Routes (endpoints) across a network.
-Our micro services are Web APIs.
+Our micro services and Main Server host simple Web APIs.

-The Github API is a web API.
+The [Github API](https://developer.github.com/v3/) is a Web API.
 It allows us to make calls across a network, but spares us the arcane details found in SOAP and WSDL.

 ## Tag

-Since we are often working on a single project that has multiple phases, let's create a Git **tag** marking our current status:
+Since we are often working on a single project that has multiple phases, let's create a Git **tag** marking our current status.
+If you don't have any tags in your repository yet, then do this:

 ```bash
 $ git tag -a v1.0.0 -m "Finished core of RestBasics"